sqlhabit/sql-mdn-docs/README.md

 ---
 ```

-followed by [Markdown](https://en.wikipedia.org/wiki/Markdown) content of a page.
+followed by the [Markdown](https://en.wikipedia.org/wiki/Markdown) content of a page.

-:mag: The project uses the [Kramdown](https://kramdown.gettalong.org/) flavor of a Markdown.
-Kramdown only adds a couple of useful features on top of the regular Markdown syntax.
+:mag: To be precise, we're using the [Kramdown](https://kramdown.gettalong.org/) flavor of Markdown.
+Kramdown adds a couple of useful features on top of the regular Markdown syntax.

 In every page file you'll see these 2 sections: